spsanderson/package-downloads/README.md

 in a way that you can analyze any CRAN package with a slight modification to the `download_log` function.

-This file was last updated on September 30, 2021.
+This file was last updated on October 01, 2021.

 ``` r
 library(packagedownloads)